ultrabug/py3status/docs/dev-guide/writing-modules.md

-Modules are encouraged to use Python's standard [`logging`](https://docs.python.org/3/library/logging.config.html?highlight=logging#logging-config-dictschema) module for debugging.
+Modules are encouraged to use Python's standard [`logging`](https://docs.python.org/3/library/logging.config.html?highlight=logging#logging-config-dictschema) module for debugging -- see the `xrandr` module as an example.
 By default, logs will be written to [`syslog`](https://docs.python.org/3/library/logging.config.html?highlight=logging#logging-config-dictschema) with a minimum level of `INFO`.